-To quantitatively \& qualitatively evaluate the potential of \name, we introduce a new benchmark and present the first results for 3D SL holistic mesh motion production from multiple prompts including HamNoSys, spoken language, and word.
-On this benchmark.
-We assess the performance of our Sign-VQVAE against the baselines we introduce, where we show a relative improvement of $200\%$.
-Though, none of these models can truly match the desired accuracy, confirming the timeliness and the importance of \name.
+Besides leveraging the existing benchmarks, to quantitatively \& qualitatively evaluate the potential of \name, we introduce a new SLP benchmark and present the first results for 3D SL holistic mesh motion production from multiple prompts including HamNoSys, spoken language, and word.
+On this benchmark, we assess the performance of our Sign-VQVAE against the other baselines we introduce, where we show a relative improvement of $200\%$.
+Though, none of the assessed models can truly match the desired accuracy, confirming the timeliness and the importance of \name.

-To summarize, our contributions are: \begin{itemize}[noitemsep,leftmargin=*,topsep=0.1em] \item We introduce \name, the first large-scale multi-prompt 3D holistic motion SL dataset, containing diverse forms of semantic input. \item To provide accurate annotations for \name, in the form of expressive 3D avatar meshes, we introduce a multi-objective optimization capable of dealing with the complex interacting hands scenarios, while respecting the biomechanical hand constraints.
-We initialize this fitting procedure by a novel multi-stage, hierarchical process. \item We provide a new 3D sign language production (SLP) benchmark for \name, considering multiple prompts and full-body meshes. \item We further develop a VQVAE-based strong 3D SLP network significantly outperforming the baselines, which are also introduced as part of our work. \end{itemize} We believe \name~is a significant stepping stone towards bringing the 3D digital world and 3D SL applications to the hearing-impaired communities, by fostering future research in 3D SL understanding.
+As depicted in~\cref{fig:Teaser}, our contributions are as follows: \begin{itemize}[leftmargin=*,topsep=0.5em] \item We introduce \name, the first large-scale multi-prompt 3D holistic motion SL dataset, containing diverse forms of semantic input. \item We provide accurate annotations for \name, in the form of expressive 3D avatar meshes.
+We do so by utilizing a multi-objective optimization capable of dealing with the complex interacting hands scenarios, while respecting the biomechanical hand constraints.
+We initialize this fitting procedure by a novel multi-stage, hierarchical process. \item We provide a new 3D sign language production (SLP) benchmark for \name, considering multiple prompts and full-body meshes. \item We further develop a VQVAE-based strong 3D SLP network significantly outperforming the baselines, which are also introduced as part of our work. \end{itemize} We believe \name~is a significant stepping stone towards bringing the 3D digital world and 3D SL applications to the Deaf and hard-of-hearing communities, by fostering future research in 3D SL understanding.